Flat White

 With customization:

-Many cafés now offer iced versions, though the texture will feel lighter because microfoam blends differently when cold.
-Some specialty cafés adjust their milk preparation to keep the drink smooth, but the experience will still feel slightly less dense than the hot version.
+Some cafés offer iced versions, though the texture will feel lighter because microfoam blends differently when cold.

 Customize It